 Variable Value [0-65535] Specifies a system priority for LACP.
 RANGE: 0 to 65535 default Resets the system priority for LACP to the default value of 32768.

 Configuring LACP port mode using ACLI

-Set the mode for an LACP port.
+Use this procedure to set the mode for an LACP port.